 Stage #4.
 Almost Finish

 Now an individual is aware of many important things and knows how most things work.
 It is high time to compose a competitive application.
-It does not matter whether a person is going to take a post-graduate program or search for a job in a foreign country.
+It does not matter whether a person is going to take a post-graduate program or search for a job in a foreign country or even educational Nursing Programs in Florida.
 The main thing is that the application is to be precise, logical, solid, and of high quality.

 Having reached this stage, an international student might: